Donald Trump falsely questions Kamala Harris' race as he appears at gathering of Black journalists

 “I didn’t know she was Black until a number of years ago when she happened to turn Black and now she wants to be known as Black.
 So, I don’t know, is she Indian or is she Black?”
 Trump said while addressing the group's annual convention.

-As an undergraduate, Harris attended Howard University, one of the nation’s most prominent historically Black colleges and universities, where she also pledged the historically Black sorority Alpha Kappa Alpha.
-As a U.S. senator, Harris was a member of the Congressional Black Caucus, supporting her colleagues’ legislation aimed at strengthening voting rights and reform policing.
+Harris is the daughter of a Jamaican father and an Indian mother, both immigrants to the U.S. As an undergraduate, Harris attended Howard University, one of the nation’s most prominent historically Black colleges and universities, where she also pledged the historically Black sorority Alpha Kappa Alpha.
+As a U.S. senator, Harris was a member of the Congressional Black Caucus, supporting her colleagues’ legislation to strengthen voting rights and reform policing.

+Trump has leveled a wide range of criticism at Harris since she replaced President Joe Biden atop the likely Democratic ticket last week.
+Throughout his political career, the former president has repeatedly questioned the backgrounds of opponents who are racial minorities.

+White House press secretary Karine Jean-Pierre was asked during her briefing with reporters on Wednesday about Trump's remarks and responded with disbelief, initially murmuring, “Wow.”

 During this year’s Republican primary, he once referred to former U.N.
 Ambassador Nikki Haley, the daughter of Indian immigrants, as “Nimbra.”

-Trump's appearance at the organization's annual gathering immediately became heated, with the former president sparring with interviewer Rachel Scott of ABC News and accusing her of giving him a “very rude introduction” with a tough first question about his past criticism of Black people and Black journalists, his attack on Black prosecutors and the dinner he had at his Florida club with a white supremacist.
+Trump's appearance Wednesday at the annual gathering of Black journalists immediately became heated, with the former president sparring with interviewer Rachel Scott of ABC News and accusing her of giving him a “very rude introduction” with a tough first question about his past criticism of Black people and Black journalists, his attack on Black prosecutors who have pursued cases against him and the dinner he had at his Florida club with a white supremacist.

 “I think it’s disgraceful that I came here in good spirit.
 I love the Black population of this country, I’ve done so much for the Black population of this country," Trump said.

-Trump continued his attacks on Scott's network, ABC News, which he has been arguing should not host the next presidential debate, despite his earlier agreement to that.
+Trump continued his attacks on Scott's network, ABC News, which he has been arguing should not host the next presidential debate, despite his earlier agreement with the Biden campaign.

 The Republican also repeated his false claim that immigrants in the country illegally are “taking Black jobs.”
 When pushed by Scott on what constituted a “Black job,” Trump responded by saying was “any job," drawing groans from the room.